The Best Detroit Neighbourhoods for Families

 Sherwood

-Forest is one of the best neighbourhoods for raising a family in Detroit due to
+Forest is one of the best neighborhoods for raising a family in Detroit due to

 the housing affordability, the low crime rate, the high safety level, and the

-diversity in the neighbourhood.
+diversity in the neighborhood.
 There are public schools in the area, which

 makes it very convenient because of its proximity.